Part V: Ethical Considerations

 Here is an exercise.

 Below is a list of descriptions.
 Each describes a real practice, currently in operation, widely accepted, and legally sanctioned.
-As you read each one, notice your reaction — whether you think “that’s fine” or “that’s concerning” or “that’s somewhere in between.”
+As you read each one, notice your reaction.
+Then notice what makes the difference.

 Practice A is a school.